 Cargnellogroup @ Stanford Chemical Engineering Department

 We design, synthesize, characterize and test materials for heterogeneous catalysis and photocatalysis.
-Our focus in on reactions revolving around energy and environmental themes, with emphasis on the chemistry of small building blocks that are at the heart of past, present and future history: hydrogen, carbon dioxide, methane, water, nitrogen.
+Our focus is on reactions revolving around energy and environmental themes, with emphasis on the chemistry of small building blocks that are at the heart of past, present and future history: hydrogen, carbon dioxide, methane, water, nitrogen.

 The starting point for our studies are well-defined nanocrystals and nanostructures, and we tune and tailor their architecture at the atomic level to understand how a specific structure influences the final properties of the system.
 We prepare and study our materials by using state-of-the-art synthetic and characterization techniques that include colloidal and supramolecular chemistry, advanced microscopy, x-ray-based spectroscopies and functional testing in our ~1600 sq ft brand new lab in the Shriram center and, more in general, using the great facilities located at Stanford and in the nearby SLAC national laboratory.

 Our goal is to help the planet transition to a cleaner and sustainable future, where resources are available to a larger part of the population and the economic growth is accompanied by an improvement in the living conditions and in the quality of the environment.
-We are motivated by big challenges that we all have to face, and we want to contribute using small, tiny particles: nanocrystals.
+We are motivated by big challenges that mankind has to face, and we want to contribute in our own way: using small, tiny particles, or nanocrystals, to speed-up chemical reactions that can provide sustainable fuels and chemicals and reduce pollution.

-Each of us in the group has her/his own indipendent project, yet connected to the bigger picture, like a piece of the puzzle.
+Each of us in the group has her/his own independent project, yet connected to the bigger picture, like a piece of the puzzle.
 We believe that only team work, motivation and dedication can indeed advance science and provide us with solutions.
 If you share our values, join us in this exciting journey!

 26 November 2016: Our first group manuscript is out in print in an exciting special issue of MRS Communications on Functional Oxides!
 Ian, Jay, Emmett, Willis and Matteo, with contribution from Prof. Majumdar (Mechanical Engineering), publish their work "Elucidating the synergistic mechanism of nickel-molybdenum electrocatalysts for the hydrogen evolution reaction"!
 Read it here